peteCoder/udacity-trivia-app/backend/README.md

 #### POST /quizzes
 - General:
-    - Guess what, you can actually play a game :[rocket]:
+    - Guess what, you can actually play a game :rocket:
        - This game accepts a request body comprising of a quiz category and a list to track previous or answered questions by id.
         - Firstly, a quiz_category object is selected
        - At each click the previous question list must be updated with previous question id.
 We do this to keep track.